Permissions and Sharing in Agent Builder

 Granting Workspace Permissions

-Before sharing workflows, understand the three permission levels that define what users can do in Workflow Builder:
+Before sharing Workflow agents, understand the three permission levels that define what users can do in Agent Builder:

 Permission Level